MWatty/Peaches-n-Green/README.md

 * Used the information on CSS word-spacing property [W3 Schools](https://www.w3schools.com/cssref/pr_text_word-spacing.asp*/) to assist with word spacing

-* Dots in the footer were created using a snippet of code from [W3 Schools](https://www.w3schools.com/howto/howto_css_circles.asp)

 * Found a command to use to blur area behind text on the carousel, this was found on [Grepper](https://www.codegrepper.com/code-examples/swift/blur+behind+text+css)

-* Used and amended a snippet of code from [W3 Schools](https://www.w3schools.com/css/css_rwd_mediaqueries.asp) to remove social media icons on smaller screens

 * Used snippet of code and amended it from [W3 Schools](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_lists_unordered_none) to create an unordered list without bullet points

 ## Content